sne3ks/ExodeDoc/source/includes/_advance.md

   For the moment, exodeArduinoCore can only send unsigned int coded on 4 bytes with a little endian
 </aside>

-Some instructions wait from the board an answer, for example digPin.read().
+Some instructions wait from the board an answer, for example, digPin.read().
-Exode works on asynchronous process, that's why the answers don't come in the same order than their request.
-To identify the request who is associated the incoming answer, Exode use a **key system**.
+Exode works on an asynchronous process, that's why the answers don't come in the same order than their request.
+To identify the request who is associated the incoming answer, Exode uses a **key system**.

 For example, here the byte array to read the pin 13 level